dvanderelst/GradStats/DataWrangling/ReadingData.md

 ## Tibbles

-Reading in data using tidyverse functions generates tibbles
+Reading in data using tidyverse functions generates tibbles, instead of R’s traditional `data.frame`.
+These are a newer version of the classic data frame with features tweaked to make life a bit easier.

 ``` r
 print(class(data))